 Harry Nilsson was a terrific artist and songwriter, whose tunes have been recorded by a variety of artists including Three Dog Night, The Monkees, Aimee Mann, and Marshall Crenshaw.
 The Beatles acknowledged him as a favorite during interviews they gave in the late 1960s after they heard his album Pandemonium Shadow Show, which included a pair of Fab Four covers, “You Can’t Do That” and “She’s Leaving Home.”
 Nilsson reached the charts with songs such as his version of Fred Neil’s “Everybody’s Talkin’ (the theme from Midnight Cowboy) and his own compositions “Jump Into The Fire” and “Coconut,” as well as the offbeat “Spaceman.”
 He also wrote the songs for the well-regarded 1971 animated film, The Point, and Robert Altman’s big-screen version of Popeye.
 Pete Ham and Tom Evans of Badfinger penned one of his most memorable hits, the haunting ballad “Without You,” which was later covered by Mariah Carey.
 Last year, Netflix viewers got a taste of Nilsson’s artistry when his song “Gotta Get Up” was prominently featured in the Natasha Lyonne series Russian Doll.

 Hudson recently dusted off the tapes from those sessions, and with the blessing of Nilsson’s estate, prepared them for release.
-The resulting album, Losst and Founnd, was issued late last year, and it’s a fitting tribute to Nilsson (and a valentine to his fans).
+The resulting album, Losst and Founnd is a fitting tribute to Nilsson (and a valentine to his fans).
 The songs on the record evoke Nilsson’s unique style and his wry sense of humor, especially on tracks like “Animal Farm” and “U.C.L.A.”
 There’s also a musical tribute to Nilsson’s favorite sports team on the slight but stadium-ready anthem “Dodger Blue.”
 The album’s true highlights are featured on the more introspective selections, including a lovely version of Yoko Ono’s “Listen, The Snow is Falling,” and a phenomenal cover of Jimmy Webb’s “What Does A Woman See In A Man,” which showcases the tender and emotional qualities that are such an integral part of Nilsson’s delivery when he really grabs hold of a song.

 Photo: Harry Nilsson in 1974 (Wikimedia Commons)